dlt-hub/vibe-hub/salesforce_migration/salesforce_migration-docs.md

 3. 🔒 **Setup credentials**

-    Authentication is managed through OAuth2 with a flow using refresh tokens.
-The token URL is used for acquiring new access tokens using the refresh token.
+    Authentication is managed via OAuth2 with a refresh token flow.
+It involves setting up a connected app within Salesforce, using client ID, client secret, and refresh token to obtain access tokens.

     To get appropriate API keys, please visit the original source at https://www.salesforce.com/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).